isabelaranguren/cse210-project/project_template/tank-wars/docs/getting-started.md

 # Planning Guide

 ## Overview
-The goal is to destroy the enemy thanks by careful calibration of your next shot.
+The goal is to destroy the enemy tanks by careful calibration of your next shot.

 ## Technologies: